We are the Ward 7 Democrats

 We, the Officers of the Ward 7 Democrats, are here to serve the Democratic residents of Ward 7.
 We pledge to organize, inform, and energize democrats across the Ward, and to partner with elected and community leaders to advance and advocate for policies that improve the lives of Ward 7 residents.

-Wendell Felder, Delia Houseal, Eric Rogers, Brandon Scott, Tiffany L. Brown, Naprisha Taylor, and Lawrence Davin
+Wendell Felder, Delia Houseal, Tiffany L. Brown, Victor Horton, Eric Rogers, Declan Kingland and Dev Myers.

 The purpose of the organization is to pursue and meet the following objectives:

 Contribute to the growth and influence of the Democratic Party in Ward 7